The Genie from Down Under: Premise

-Typically, an episode revolved around the consequences of one of Penelope's flippant wishes, or the efforts of an outside party to steal the opal (and thus, the genies).
+Typically, an episode revolves around the consequences of one of Penelope's flippant wishes, or the efforts of an outside party to steal the opal (and thus, the genies).

-When Penelope inherits a property in Australia (Townes Downs), Bruce and Baz are very happy because it means that they can spend more time in their own country.
+When Penelope inherits a property in Australia (Townes Downs), Bruce and Baz are overjoyed because it means that they can spend more time in their own country.
 When they go to inspect the property, they meet Otto von Meister, who runs tours of outback Australia.
 His forefather stole the opal from the Aboriginal peoples and then lost it in a card game to Penelope's ancestor, Sir Claude.
-Otto is determined to return the opal to its rightful owner – him!
+Otto is determined to return the opal to its rightful owner – him.
 When he finds out that Penelope has the opal, he tries to steal it from her.
 He often enlists his nephew, Conrad, to help him.
 Penelope falls in love with Conrad, which gives Otto far more opportunity to steal the opal.
 The battle for possession of the opal sees Otto become King of England and Bubbles lead his band of Merry Chaps in green to plot the end to King Otto's reign.

-Things are further complicated when Bruce (the genie) falls in love with Penelope's mother, Lady Diana Townes.
-She is already supposedly in love with Lord 'Bubbles' Uppington-Smythe, however, it is revealed that this is only because of his money, and she in turn falls in love with Bruce.
+Things are further complicated when Bruce falls in love with Penelope's mother, Lady Diana Townes.
+She is already supposedly in love with Lord Roderick "Bubbles" Ackrington-Smyth, however, it is revealed that this is only because of his money, and she in turn falls in love with Bruce.

 In the end, Penelope accepts that Bruce and her mother are in love, and gives the opal to her mother, allowing Bruce to reveal his true identity.
 Bruce and Diana end up marrying.